 As remarked earlier, in a competitive market, if there were no monopoly over the Bt technology, the price of Bt hybrid seed would be comparable to the price of non-Bt hybrid seed (assuming that with free entry there are no shortages of preferred seeds).
 While MMB was the only supplier of legal Bt seeds in 2004, the situation as we described in an earlier section, was decidedly murky for illegal seeds.
 There seemed to be a multitude of suppliers as well as a number of variants of the basic NB 151.
 Referring to this, Roy, Herring and Geisler (2007) commented "In Gujarat, something like the obverse of monopoly is evident in the fields - a rare competitive market".
-Yet, as table 5 shows, the illegal Bt seeds in 2004 still cost more than three times as much as non-Bt hybrids.
+Yet, despite the competition between the legal and illegal seeds, both cost much more than non-Bt hybrids indicating the market power of the Bt hybrids whether legal or illegal.

-This strongly suggests that the market for illegal Bt seeds was anything but competitive.
+This strongly suggests that the market for illegal Bt seeds was not fully competitive.
 Whether because of the ownership of parent lines or because of the distribution network (and the ownership of 'trust' that is necessary to operate it), suppliers of illegal Bt possessed market power.
 This also confirms that the diffusion of illegal Bt cannot just be due to farmer reproduction and exchange.